qcri-social/AIDR/Operator's-manual.md

 # 1. Logging in

 To enter AIDR, go to http://aidr.qcri.org/ -- you will be asked to log-in using your Twitter credentials [Figure 1].
 You need a Twitter account to be able to use AIDR.
-If you do not have a Twitter account please sign up here.

 Once you have signed in, you will receive a prompt asking you to authorize AIDR to use your Twitter account [Figure 2].
 Click “Authorize app” to proceed.

 Every time you log into AIDR you will have to authorize the platform to use your account.

 # 2. Collecting data